DeanLemans/deanlemans.github.io/content/02-deans_library/index.md

 - Money: Master the Game (Tony Robbins)
 - Summerhill: A Radical Approach to Child Rearing
 - A System for Writing

----
-Below here are the books I have finished reading: